ifoulidis/isaiah-porfolio/outstatic/content/posts/common-mistakes-in-python.md

 If you're new to a professional environment, there are quite a few mistakes you might not have been made aware of by tutorials or classes.
 Here are some examples:

-- Committing secrets to GitHub. _Use a .env file and make sure it isn't uploaded by using a .gitignore file_.
+- **Committing secrets to GitHub**.
+Use a `.env` file and make sure it isn't uploaded by using a `.gitignore` file.
-- Using classes too often.
+- **Using classes too often**.
 If your class has the constructor and a single other method, it shouldn't be a class.
 It should probably just be a function.
-- Nesting a huge chunk of code in a conditional block.
+- **Nesting a huge chunk of code in a conditional block**.
 Can you invert the condition so the code is no longer nested?
 I.e., instead of this:

 ```python
 if data: